Our Services

 Some people experience nasal congestion or worsening sinus symptoms while taking certain medications, including steroids.

-If you notice persistent nasal stuffiness, sneezing, or postnasal drip after starting a new medication, you can use a free Drug Induced Rhinitis symptom checker to quickly assess whether your nasal symptoms might be connected to your medication before your next doctor's visit.
+If you notice persistent nasal stuffiness, sneezing, or postnasal drip after starting a new medication, you can quickly check your symptoms with a free AI-powered tool to help you understand what might be happening before your next doctor's visit.

 One of the most important things to understand about prednisone side effects is the risk of adrenal suppression.